 These people are no friends of mine.

 I love a good buffet, and Vegas does them brilliantly.
 Especially at brunch.
 I used to be a fussy eater, so a buffet was good because I could always find something I liked.
 Now I love them because after all those years of not eating stuff, I want to eat it all, but I can only do that if I have very little bits of everything.
-My favourite Vegas buffets are mostly the more expensive ones; The Wynn, The Bellagio, The Mirage.
+My favourite Vegas buffets are mostly more expensive ones; The Wynn, The Bellagio, The Mirage.
 You do get what you pay for.
 I’m desperate to try Wicked Spoon at The Cosmopolitan on my next trip.
 Along with many others I also really rate the off-strip treats at The Rio and the good international cuisine at Flavors at Harrah’s.
 For budget eats that aren’t greasy and lukewarm, you can’t beat a trip downtown for the Garden Court Buffet at Main Street Station (that hotel also has a really cool microbrewery).
 Plan your buffets in advance – you definitely won’t want to eat nothing but buffets for your entire stay.
 Not only will you go home unable to fit into your clothes, but Vegas is full of incredible restaurants you’ll want to try too.
 Just promise me you’ll give in to the tack factor and try one or two buffets if you can, if only to get the full Vegas experience.

+5. See the dolphins & big cats